-Some of these subspecies have a tendency to exhibit neoteny, breeding in the larval form and never undergoing metamorphosis into the adult terrestrial form.
+Some of these subspecies have a tendency to exhibit neoteny, which is breeding in the larval form and never undergoing metamorphosis into the adult terrestrial form.
 The larval tiger salamanders closely resemble the axolotl (a related salamander that typically reproduces only in the larval form), and are sometimes sold as "water dogs."

 Housing Tiger Salamanders

 The larval stage is entirely aquatic so tiger salamanders can live in an aquarium with six inches of water and some rocks to hide in.
 They should be kept between 65 and 70 F, but do not exceed 72 degrees.
 A good water filter is required and aeration with an airstone is recommended.
 Particular attention must be paid to the water quality, especially ammonia buildup and the pH of the water.